Anvil/bash-argsparse/README.md

 * Automatic help message generation
 * Simple option declarations
-* Different option types: simple, with value, with cumulative (uniq or not) values.
+* Different option types: simple, with value, with cumulative (uniq or not) values
 * User-input checkings (either by type, enumerations or custom checking)
 * Hook settings